 The alphabet is your guide to Hennessy.

 Hennessy is a mega-brand, with control of half of the world’s Cognac production.
-But last year the company actually had to hold back product from store shelves because demand for the stuff is rapidly, thirstily outpacing supply.
+But in 2017, the company confirmed a shortage of their prized spirit and actually had to hold back products from store shelves.
+As the company grew, the demand for Hennessy skyrocketed, thirstily outpacing supply.

 Henny is deeply rooted in Black culture — for good reason.

 Hennessy’s relationship with Black culture is much deeper than music.
 Sure, rapper Nas was its brand ambassador and there are countless lyrics and rap songs dedicated to the beloved Cognac, but Hennessy is rooted in Black culture because of its commitment to growing it.
 During a crucial time, the brand actively pursued marketing and advertising in Black magazines.
 It also made an effort to employ Black people in leadership roles throughout the company.
 In 1968, the brand made former Olympian Herb Douglas its vice president of urban market development, making him one of the first African-American VPs in corporate America.

 Hennessy worked with the artist behind the Obama ‘Hope’ poster.